harshghate9623-web/DSC212_Assignment_IMS23290.ipynb/README.md

-[notice] A new release of pip is available: 25.2 -> 25.3 [notice] To update, run: pip install --upgrade pip Setup and Library Imports
+[notice] A new release of pip is available: 25.2 -> 25.3 [notice] To update, run: pip install --upgrade pip

+#Setup and Library Imports
-This first block of code sets up our environment.
+#This first block of code sets up our environment.
 We import the necessary libraries:

-networkx for creating, manipulating, and studying the graph. numpy for efficient numerical operations, especially with matrices. matplotlib.pyplot for all of our plotting.
+-networkx for creating, manipulating, and studying the graph.
+-numpy for efficient numerical operations, especially with matrices.
+-matplotlib.pyplot for all of our plotting.
-We also set up the notebook to display plots "inline" and define a default figure size for our visualizations.
+-We also set up the notebook to display plots "inline" and define a default figure size for our visualizations.

 import networkx as nx
 import numpy as np